twentyciasia/100-days-of-code/log-nhatnong.md

 ### D17
 I tried to retrieve conversations data from api but I have some problem with http request, I cant not set authorization header.
 I will ask for help tomorrow.

+### D18
+I have resolved http problem.
+The reason is server nodejs not allow cross orgin header.
+Get list conversations and learn how to pass data to child component.